steipete/sonoscli/README.md

-# 🔊 sonoscli — Control Sonos speakers from the terminal
+# 🔊 sonoscli — Discover, group, and control Sonos (Spotify included)

 `sonoscli` is a modern Go CLI to control Sonos speakers over your local network (UPnP/SOAP).